FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 In order to support dual-authentication, the plug-in has to provide implementations of both interfaces.
 In case of dual-authentication, the user will be first prompted for certificate.
 The plug-in certificate authenticator will be called first.
 If the authentication process is successful, the user will be prompted for a username and a password and the plug-in basic authenticator will be called.

-If the custom Certificate authenticator returns code CONTINUE, the authentication process will be delegated to internal <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> authenticators and the Basic authenticator will not be called.
+If the custom Certificate authenticator returns code CONTINUE, the authentication process will be delegated to internal {{< SecureTransport/securetransportname  >}} authenticators and the Basic authenticator will not be called.

 *BasicAuthenticationRequest* contains one additional field – *certificateAuthenticatedUserData*.
 This field will be populated while calling the plug-in Basic Authenticator in case of dual-authentication, and will contain the *UserData* with the same field values returned by the plug-in Certificate Authenticator.
-If the authentication is successful, the *UserData* returned by the Basic Authenticator will be used by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>
+If the authentication is successful, the *UserData* returned by the Basic Authenticator will be used by {{< SecureTransport/componentshortname  >}}

 > **Note:**
 >